ChuaCheowHuan/PBT_MARL_watered_down/README.md

 (2) Learning rate & gamma are the only 2 hyperparameters involved for now.
 Both can be inherited/mutated.
 Learning rate can be resampled/perturbed while gamma can only be resampled.

-**EDIT**:
-Learning rate should be working now only for PPO.
-DDPPO requires modification of policy with schedules mixin.
-Gamma doesn't work for the same reason.
-I'll be fixing it.
+Both hyperparameters changes are verifiable in tensorboard.

 # Simple walkthru:
 Before each training iteration, the driver (in this context, the main process, this is also where the RLlib trainer resides) randomly selects a pair of agents (agt_i, agt_j, where i != j) from a population of agents.
 This i, j pair will take up the role of player_A & player_B respectively.